openehr4j/openehr-base-4j/README.md

 ### Maven

-For projects that use Maven as build management tool, the personal GitHub access token and "openehr-rm-java" GitHub package repository should be added to the global Maven settings.
+For projects that use Maven as build management tool, the personal GitHub access token and "openehr-base-j3x" GitHub package repository should be added to the global Maven settings.

 <details>
   <summary><code>~/.m2/settings.xml</code></summary>